 The following image shows what the table data looks like in each record of the App.

-We hope this tutorial has helped you get familiar with exporting record data from a Kintone App using cli-kintone.
-Try using the different options available on cli-kintone to see the various ways to export your data.
+This tutorial explained how to export record data from a Kintone App using cli-kintone.
+Try using the different options available on cli-kintone to see the various ways to export data.